2hands10fingers/color-the-internet/README.md

 ### Package key:

-Size = frame length + tcp length*.
+Size = frame length + tcp length*

-Animation speed = velcoity at which the packet came through relative to the previous one.
+Animation speed = velcoity at which the packet came through relative to the previous one

-Color = A combination of ethernet distribituion data Transparency = Artbitratily picked the ethernet source Ring color = Protocol
+Color = A combination of ethernet distribituion data

+Transparency = Artbitratily picked the ethernet source

+Ring color = Protocol

 *tcp length not added for other protocols